saikumark/zivame_hackathon/README.md

 Purpose
 ================
-Purpose of this application is to develop a Mobile website for online shoe store.
+Purpose of this application is to develop a Mobile App for online shoe store using PhoneGap platform.
 Front-end application is developed using HTML5, CSS3, jQuery and backend logics developed using Node.JS and MongoDB.

 Components of Application
 ================